cqse/teamscale-jacoco-agent/agent/README.md

   a directory or a Jar/War/Ear/... file.
 Separate multiple paths with a semicolon.
 (For details see path format section above)
 - `upload-url`: an HTTP(S) URL to which to upload generated XML files.
 The XML files will be zipped before the upload.
-  Note that you still need to specify an `out` directory where failed uploads are stored.
 - `upload-metadata`: paths to files that should also be included in uploaded zips.
 Separate multiple paths with a semicolon.
   You can use this to include useful meta data about the deployed application with the coverage, e.g. its version number.